SKC School Handbook

 For our school, authorized use will be permitted under the following conditions:

 1) Students and parents take responsibility for loss or breakage should the parent allow their child to bring a device to school; eg. I POD, DS and the like.
-Eastern School District personnel are not responsible for lost, stolen, or damaged electronic devices.
+PSB personnel are not responsible for lost, stolen, or damaged electronic devices.